Frequently asked questions.

 Are the roads actually that twisty?

-Heads up, riders — the roads to Mid Atlantic Motocamp aren’t just twisty, they’re spaghetti-on-a-plate twisty.
-We promised curves, and boy, did Mother Nature (and the local road planners) deliver.
-But with great twisties comes great responsibility: watch for gravel at farm access points and the occasional deer with zero concept of right-of-way.
-You will encounter wildlife, and not just the kind at the campfire.
-There's no way to get here without dancing through the curves — so ride smart, stay sharp, and arrive in one piece to tell the tale.
+Heads up, riders — the roads to Mid-Atlantic Moto Camp are twisty, spaghetti-on-a-plate twisty.
+Mother Nature (and local road planners) did not hold back.
+Watch for gravel, farm access points, and deer with zero concept of right-of-way.
+Ride smart, stay sharp, and make it through the curves in one piece to tell the tale.

 The tickets are confusing- why are there so many kinds?